IvanBorba/IvanBorba/README.md

 ### Welcome to my GitHub Profile! 😊

-## 💻 About me
+## About me
-* 📚 Teaching and learning as an programming teacher at Blue EdTech;
+* 💻 Working as a Front-end Developer at The Brooklyn Brothers;
 * 🧭 Exploring technologies everyday to develop software solutions to our world problems;
-* 🎓 Studying Mathematics at Universidade Estácio de Sá;

 ## 🛠 Tech Stack